Closing dates: By post: 25 August 2026 | Online: 31 August 2026 Draw date: 02 September 2026

 A chance to win.
 A chance to help us save lives.

 Our Critical Care Team is busier than ever.
-We’re bringing the hospital emergency department to more than six people every single day – but we can never predict who they will be, or what treatment they will need.
-How do we stay prepared for anything?
-Through regular, ongoing training.
+We're bringing the hospital emergency department to more than six people every single day, and one in four of those callouts is to a cardiac arrest.

 Three simple steps to take part: